oveee92/oveee92.github.io/docs/ssh_dynamic_forward.md

 **In case you don't know what any of this means**, here is a quick overview of how you can use it:

-Setting up Dynamic forward basically allows you to say *"Hey Firefox, please navigate to this hostname and port, but do it as if you were actually running on the remote server I just ssh'ed into."*
+Setting up Dynamic forward this way basically allows you to say *"Hey Firefox, please navigate to this hostname and port, but do it as if you were actually running on the remote server I just ssh'ed into."*

 This is **very** useful when you want access to a Web UI for a server that you can only reach via